opatiny/ms-software/README.md

 - create a folder at the first level called `data`.

 To upload the data, run this command in a terminal.
 The esp must be connected to the computer.
 The data must be uploaded every time the folder is modified.
+This loads the contents of the folder onto the esp file system.

 ```
 pio run --target uploadfs